oracle/macaron/docs/source/pages/using.rst

 If the repository remote URL is from an unknown git service (see :ref:`Git Services <supported_git_services>` for a list of supported git services in Macaron), Macaron won't recognize it when analyzing the repository.

 You would need to tell Macaron about that git service through the ``defaults.ini`` config.
-For example, let's say you want to analyze the Bitbucket repository at ``https://bitbucket.org/snakeyaml/snakeyaml``.
+For example, let's say you want to analyze a repository hosted at ``https://git.example.com/foo/target``.
 First, you need to create a ``defaults.ini`` file in the current workspace with the following content:

 .. code-block:: ini

   [git_service.local_repo]
-  hostname = bitbucket.org
+  hostname = git.example.com

 In which ``hostname`` contains the domain of the git service URL.
-In this example it's ``bitbucket.org``.
+In this example it's ``git.example.com``.

 .. note::